Presque Isle Township Lighthouses Restoration Fund logo

 Our historic lighthouses symbolize our rich maritime history and attract visitors from around the country.
 Owned and operated by the Township, these historic beacons have weathered many winters, but they also require significant resources to keep them standing proud.

 Each fall, we welcome the giving season by participating in GivingTuesday, an annual global day of giving when people join together to do good for their community.
-In 2021, $12,774 was added to the Lighthouses Restoration Fund!
-We are grateful to all who contributed.
-Your gifts helped fund the recent repairs to the New Lighthouse Tower.
+In 2022, $14,572.70 was added to the Presque Isle Lighthouses Restoration Fund!

-Lighthouse Restoration Fund donations are accepted throughout the year, not just on GivingTuesday.
-We encourage you to make a donation to the Lighthouses Restoration Fund by going to Presque Isle Township Lighthouses Restoration Fund. or mailing your check to PITMS, PO Box 208, Presque Isle, MI 49777
+Presque Isle Lighthouse Restoration Fund donations are accepted throughout the year, not just on GivingTuesday.
+We encourage you to make a donation to the Lighthouses Restoration Fund by going to Presque Isle Lighthouses Restoration Fund. or mailing your check to PITMS, PO Box 208, Presque Isle, MI 49777

 Crane with worker doing repairs on New Presque Isle Lighthouse